 SIP is a control plane protocol used to establish and terminate sessions.
 SIP is not involved in the transport of the media itself.
 The Real-time Transport Protocol (RTP) governs the delivery of the multimedia traffic over the IP network.

 A Session Border Controller or SBC is a special-purpose device that protects and regulates IP communications flows.
 As the name implies, session border controllers are deployed at network borders to control IP communications sessions.
-Service providers and enterprises often deploy SBCs to mitigate SIP security, interoperability and interworking challenges; to implement call admission or service quality assurance controls; or to route SIP sessions to optimize economics (least cost routing) or availability.
+Service providers and enterprises deploy SBCs to provide SIP security, address interoperability and interworking challenges; to implement call admission or service quality assurance controls; and to route SIP sessions to optimize economics (least cost routing) or availability.